alfonsof/azure-java-examples/README.md

 **Compute - Azure Functions:**

 * [azurefunctionhttprequest](/azurefunctionhttprequest) - Azure Function HTTP Request: Example of how to handle an Azure Function that responds to an HTTP request.
+* [azurefunctionblobevent](/azurefunctionblobevent) - Azure Function Blob Storage event: Example of how to handle an Azure Function that responds to a Blob Storage event (trigger) when a blob appears in a blob storage.

 **Storage - Azure Blob Storage:**